MHubAI/documentation/documentation/mhub_models/the_mhub_dockerfile.md

 ## The Standalone Concept

-All MHub Dockerfiles must be *standalone*, i.e. they can be built without additional local dependencies.
-Therefore, the use of the `COPY` or `ADD` statements is prohibited.
+All MHub Dockerfiles must be *standalone*, i.e., they can be built without additional local dependencies.
+Therefore, use of the `COPY` or `ADD` statements is prohibited.
 Instead, download or clone the online resources at build time and use Docker mounts during development.